Venice Carnival 2022 Feb 22 – 27

 NON-SMOKING HOTEL – FREE WIFI

 Bobbi Lane and Lee Varis provide expert guidance from two renowned teachers (click on the Home link above to see bios).
-There is a maximum of eight people on the tour, so with two instructors, you will get a lot of individual attention.
+There is a maximum of ten people on the tour, so with two instructors, you will get a lot of individual attention.
 That includes lighting instruction, Lightroom instruction and critiques, all designed to help you unleash your creativity!

 Once you book your place, we will provide detailed instructions for where and when to meet in Venice, what to bring, and how to prepare.